codas-hep/codas-hep.github.io/content/pages/preparation.md

 If Apple's Xcode Command Line Tools weren't previously installed, then the Homebrew installation should have taken care of that for you as well.

-Install a recent version of ROOT.
-The offical ROOT binaries are available from [https://root.cern.ch/content/release-61800](https://root.cern.ch/content/release-61800), but they have some issues, such as being compiled against the system Python 2 and with the minimum C++ standard setting (11).
-If you use Homebrew, you will get a highest C++ standard setting allowed by your macOS version and Python 3 as well.
-You [can also use conda](https://github.com/conda-forge/root-feedstock) if you are on a Linux or macOS install of conda (Conda on Windows is 64 bit, and ROOT 6 does not support 64 bit binaries on windows).
+**Install a recent version of ROOT.** The offical ROOT binaries are available from [https://root.cern.ch/content/release-61800](https://root.cern.ch/content/release-61800), but they have some issues, such as being compiled against the system Python 2 and with the minimum C++ standard setting (11).
+If you use Homebrew to install ROOT, you will get a highest C++ standard setting allowed by your macOS version and Python 3 as well.

+Alternatively, you can [use conda to install ROOT](https://github.com/conda-forge/root-feedstock) if you are on a Linux or macOS install of Conda (Conda on Windows is 64 bit, and ROOT 6 does not support 64 bit binaries on windows).

 ```bash
 brew install root
 ```

-The default Apple system compiler (clang) does not support OpenMP out of the box, which is used in some lectures, so please also install the GNU Compiler Collection (GCC), version >= 4.8.
+**Install a recent C++ compiler.** The default Apple system compiler (clang) does not support OpenMP out of the box, which is used in some lectures, so please also install the GNU Compiler Collection (GCC), version >= 4.8.